Iterable/iterable-web-sdk/README.md

 ## Routing in Single-Page Apps

 Knowing now the custom link schemas available, let's explain how you can leverage them to add custom routing or callback functions.
-If for example you want to hook into a link click and send the user to your `/about` page with a client-side routing solution, you'd do something like this:
+If for example you want to hook into a link click and send the user to your `/about` page with a client-side routing solution, you'd do something like this if you're using React Router:

 ```ts
 /*